 User-generated content is created by an experienced customer who is not being paid for it.
-They are creating it willingly and expressing themselves on social media, and that’s exactly what makes UGC raw.
-It builds trust among your prospects and helps them in making more confident purchase decisions.
+They create it willingly and express themselves on social media, and that’s exactly what makes UGC raw.
+It builds trust among your prospects and helps them make more confident purchase decisions.

 UGC Inspire Consumers

 A common consumer finds user-generated content more relatable than any branded content.
 That’s because when they see someone like them using a product, the real-life experience of a peer inspires them and encourages them to tap the “buy now” button.

 As per a consumer insight report, 1 in 4 individuals purchases after seeing a product in a user’s Instagram story.
 People look up to the experiences of the past users of the brand to determine whether or not they would want to introduce its products into their lifestyle; this helps generate a greater point of inspiration and engagement over branded content.

 Social proof is a major aspect of social media.
 It is a mere factor that encourages content creation among common users.
 Whenever there is a new social media trend, we all have to find users and often copy it and create content around it.

 That’s exactly what user-generated content does.
 It instills social proof among your audiences.
 When your customer sees user-generated content in your social media marketing campaigns, they get impressed by how you have given a stage to your customers’ voices.
 It encourages them to create content for you, giving you more UGC to repurpose.

 Additionally, social media statistics hint that more users trust recommendations shared by brand consumers more than advertisements.
 User-generated content, with its authenticity and relatability, holds the power to influence the purchase decisions of your potential customers.